Google launches final preview of Flutter, its Android and iOS mobile app SDK

 This release also reduces the application package size on both Android and iOS by up to 30 percent.
 The minimal Flutter app bundle on Android now weighs in at 4.7MB, a savings of 2MB since the Flutter project began (further optimizations are in the works).
 On iOS, your mileage may vary because of how iOS packages are built.

 On the other hand, Preview 2 promises “pixel-perfect iOS apps.”
-While Flutter is supposed to be agnostic of any single user interface theme, for the teams that want to build applications that follow Apple’s interface guidelines, this release expands support for the “Cupertino” themed controls in Flutter with iOS-specific widgets and classes.
+While Flutter is supposed to be agnostic of any single user interface theme, for teams that want to build applications that follow Apple’s interface guidelines, this release expands support for the “Cupertino” themed controls in Flutter with iOS-specific widgets and classes.

 Flutter adoption

-Google says it continues to see new developers adopt Flutter.
+Google says new developers are continuing to adopt Flutter.
 The company notes that thousands of Flutter-based apps have already made it to the Apple App Store and Google Play, even before version 1.0, including some of the world’s most popular: Alibaba (Android, iOS), Tencent Now (Android, iOS), and Google Ads (Android, iOS).

 Flutter has also broken into the top 50 active software repositories on GitHub: